|

 well as its overall energy consumption.

-Day-lighting simulations are also carried
+Day-lighting simulations were also carried

 out to assess natural day-lighting levels